wp-plugins/postman-smtp/readme.txt

 == Changelog ==

 = 1.6.9 - 2015-05-18 =
+* 5,000 installations!
 * Looks for php_openssl and php_socket in the Pre-Requisites check
 * [[Ticket](https://wordpress.org/support/topic/send-email-failed?replies=17#post-6954616)] Changed the way Postman performs the API Connectivity Test to more resemble how Google does it
 * [[Ticket](https://wordpress.org/support/topic/the-result-was-boolfalse-1?replies=1)] Found a host that the Connectivity Test gets confused on : send.one.com.
 STARTTLS detection was failing.
 Fixed.
 * [[Ticket](https://wordpress.org/support/topic/fatal-error-after-the-latest-update?replies=9#post-6963805)] Some users insist on running Postman in WordPress < 3.6 which has no wp_slash function.
-Disabled logging in this case.
+Logging is disabled in this case.

 = 1.6.8 - 2015-05-14 =
 * [[Ticket](https://wordpress.org/support/topic/fatal-error-after-the-latest-update?replies=2#post-6948880)] Found a PHP envrionment that choked in the catch block trying to call a function (get transcript) on an object instantiated in the try (mail engine).
 Fixed.

 = 1.6.7 - 2015-05-14 =
-* [[Ticket](https://wordpress.org/support/topic/a-valid-address-is-required-issue-with-contact-form-builder-plugin?replies=2)] If wp_mail is called with a recipient list that contains a comma followed by no address, Postman tries to add no address to the message.
+* [[Ticket](https://wordpress.org/support/topic/a-valid-address-is-required-issue-with-contact-form-builder-plugin?replies=2)] If wp_mail is called with a recipient list that ends in a comma, Postman tries to add an empty address to the message.
 Fixed.
 * The SMTP Session Transcript was not being saved for errors!
 Fixed.

 = 1.6.6 - 2015-05-12 =